cilginc/cilginc.github.io/_posts/2025-06-21-Ultimate_Compression_Algorithms_Tier_List.md

 ![Desktop View](/assets/img/2025-06-21-Ultimate_Compression_Algorithms_Tier_List/photo12.png){: width="700" height="500" }

-And as you can see from the graphs we can't compress FLAC more with these algorithms.
-Just never try to compress FLAC's like me or you will end up with waste of time.
+And the results are in... you can't really compress a compressed thing much further.
+As the graphs clearly show, this was an exercise in futility.
+Take it from me: don't try to re-compress your FLAC files unless you enjoy watching progress bars and wasting precious time.

-# Last Thoughts
+# Final Thoughts

-These been a great experiment for me.
-I think using zip on linux is not a good solution because gzip is better and open source.
-My favorite one on this list `zstd` of course.
-Because it's very very fast.
-And you know sometimes you need to transfer some big files over your home network.
-And you have enough file space.
-If you are using gigabit ethernet, I think compressing with `zstd` will speed up the process.
-I also like `xz` beacuse I't have the smallest file size (I'm ignoring `brotli` it is too slow).
-I think `brotli` is not bad for homelabs.
-You know there is a computers that doing nothing but a running some webservers.
-Just give a `brotli` compression and the whole month will be 100% CPU.
-It can be worth the waiting.
-Anyways here is my go to algorithms for tasks:

-- Sharing archive on public: `brotli`
-- If you don't like waiting: `xz`
+This has been a fun and enlightening experiment.
+One thing is clear: using `zip` on Linux feels a bit dated when `gzip` is a superior, open-source alternative that's already there.

+My personal favorite of the bunch has to be `zstd`.
+Why?
+It's FAST.
+Like, ridiculously fast.
+Picture this: you're moving huge files across your home network.
+If you're on a gigabit connection, compressing with `zstd` first can actually _speed up_ the total transfer time.
+Less data to send means a quicker trip!

+I also have a soft spot for `xz`, as it consistently delivered some of the smallest file sizes without being as agonizingly slow as `brotli`.

+But hey, `brotli` isn't all bad!
+Got a server in your homelab that's just sitting there gathering dust?
+Put that CPU to work!
+Tell it to `brotli`-compress something, and it'll be happily busy for the next month.
+For static web assets, that wait can be totally worth it.

+Anyway, enough rambling.
+Here's my personal cheat sheet for picking an algorithm:

+- **Sharing an archive publicly**: `brotli`.
+It's slow to create, but browsers love it, and you only have to compress once.
+- **For the best ratio without waiting an eternity**: `xz`.
+This is the sweet spot for great compression when `brotli` is just too slow.
-- Log backups and json: `bzip2`
+- **For log backups and JSON files**: `bzip2`.
+It's the king of repetitive text.
-- If file size is under `10G` and I don't know which algorithm is best for that file: `gzip`
-- Same thing but if it is over `10G`: `zstd`

-You can use your own defaults, just inspect the charts and pick one for your needs.
+- **For quick, everyday compression (under 10 GB)**: `gzip`.
+A fantastic, reliable all-rounder.
+- **For quick, everyday compression (over 10 GB)**: `zstd`.
+When you have a massive file and speed is of the essence.

+- **My Favorite**: `zstd`.
+I like it just because it's fast.

+Of course, these are just my recommendations.
+The best way to find _your_ perfect algorithm is to look at the charts and pick the one that best fits your specific needs for speed, size, and sanity.

-Thank you for reading me.
-I hope this blog post was useful to you.
+Thanks for reading!
+I hope this deep dive was useful to you.